 Nowruz, Iranian New Year, had deep roots among ancient Iranians, particularly farmers.
-As their lives depended largely on agriculture and producing food, it has got a strong connection to such lifestyle.
-You need to know Nowruz history and roots of Nowruz Celebration to understand it better.
-Nowruz is an intangible cultural heritage of Iran in UNESCO List.
+It’s an intangible cultural heritage of Iranian inscribed by UNESCO.
+As their lives depended largely on agriculture and producing food, it has got a strong connection to such a lifestyle.
+You need to know Nowruz’s history and roots of the Nowruz Celebration to understand it better.

 Nowruz & Mythology